Project Overview

 ISEB provides digital entrance examinations used by independent schools during their admissions process.

-However, the digital platform itself had seen little structural or visual evolution.
-As new EdTech competitors entered the market with more modern tools, the gap between ISEB’s trusted assessment content and its aging product experience became increasingly visible.
+For more than eight years the digital platform itself had seen little structural or visual evolution.
+As new EdTech competitors entered the market with more modern tools.

 This shift was reflected in declining subscription numbers, signalling an urgent need to reassess how the platform supported the wider examination process.